Our Thoughts Tonight

 Noam Chomsky Interview: Russia-Ukraine Conflict & Linguistics

-February 12, 2022 Our Thoughts Tonight Season 4 Episode 4
+Our Thoughts Tonight Season 4 Episode 4

 In this episode we speak to none other than Prof. Noam Chomsky.
 This interview spans a variety of topics, from the Russia-Ukraine conflict, to COVID-19 in historical context, to the indirect connection between linguistics and politics.